 Freedom School Summer Literacy Camp

-LifeWise StL became an official Children’s Defense Fund Freedom Schools ® program partner in 2016.
-Founded in 1995, the Freedom Schools Program seeks to build strong, literate and empowered children prepared to make a difference in themselves, their families, communities, nation and world today.
-By providing summer reading enrichment for children who might not otherwise have access to books, the program plays a much needed role in helping to curb summer learning loss and close achievement gaps.
+In 2016, LifeWise StL became a proud partner of the Children’s Defense Fund Freedom Schools Program.
+Established in 1995, Freedom Schools focus on nurturing literate and empowered children who are poised to positively impact themselves, their families, and the broader world.
+The program offers crucial summer reading enrichment to children who might otherwise lack access to books, countering summer learning loss and narrowing achievement gaps.

-Camp operates from 8:00 a.m. until 3:00 p.m.; Monday through Friday; for six consecutive weeks in the months of June and July.
+The camp runs from 8:00 a.m. to 3:00 p.m., Monday to Friday, spanning six consecutive weeks in June and July.

 Who We Serve